Current Research Projects

-Impact of production system, plant species and stress on whole plant microbiome and productivity.
+Impact of production system, plant species and stress on whole plant microbiome and productivity

 Sustainable agriculture production is intimately linked to microorganisms that associate with plants, known as the plant microbiomes.
-Our research will reveal foundational knowledge on fungal, oomycete and bacterial microbiome characteristics of woody plant (poplar) and herbaceous (wheat/corn/soy;) agronomic crops grown under three production systems (conventional; organic; no-till).
+The USDA-funded research will reveal foundational knowledge on fungal, oomycete and bacterial microbiome characteristics of woody plant (poplar) and herbaceous (wheat/corn/soy;) agronomic crops grown under three production systems (conventional; organic; no-till).
 We will also investigate how applications of fungicides, herbicides and insecticides impact plant and soil microbiomes.

-Great Lakes Bioenergy Research Center (GLBRC) – Harnessing the switchgrass microbiome.
+Harnessing the switchgrass microbiome: Great Lakes Bioenergy Research Center (GLBRC)

-Phylogenomics of Pezizales and evolutionary transitions between saprotrophy and symbioses with animals, plants and bacteria.
+Phylogenomics of Pezizales and evolutionary transitions between saprotrophy and symbioses with animals, plants and bacteria

 Pezizales are an early diverging lineage of Ascomycetes that include morels and truffles and is diverse but undersampled, understudied, and unresolved in terms of genus and family-level relationships.
-The objective of this research is to generate a phylogenomic framework to resolve higher level evolutionary relationships in Pezizales in order to generate and test hypotheses on fungal genomic traits related to fruiting body form, nutritional ecology and plant-animal-bacterial symbioses.
+The objective of this NSF-funded research is to generate a phylogenomic framework to resolve higher level evolutionary relationships in Pezizales in order to generate and test hypotheses on fungal genomic traits related to fruiting body form, nutritional ecology and plant-animal-bacterial symbioses.
 This international collaboration with BSF-PI Segula Masaphy from Israel will facilitate reciprocal international student training and field forays focused on sampling and collection of Pezizales in order to reconstruct a genome-based phylogeny of the Pezizales, stabilize taxonomy, and improve understanding of the microbiome contribution to Pezizales trophic ecology.

 Morels (Morchella spp.) are iconic spring mushrooms in the North-Central Region of the United States and a high-value commodity in food markets.
-This project aims to develop morel cultivation in forest, low- and high-tunnel systems, and will compare yield and market considerations among these systems.
+This USDA SARE-funded project aims to develop morel cultivation in forest, low- and high-tunnel systems, and will compare yield and market considerations among these systems.
 Project results from consumer surveys and panel focus groups will help in estimating market demand along with demographics and preferences pertaining to different morel production methods and species.
 Results from outdoor morel cultivation research will establish a new knowledge base for a novel, agronomically and economically sustainable crop and co-cropping systems for the North-Central Region.